CameronWhiteside/Vanilla-Solitaire/README.md

 # Vanilla Solitaire

-Live Site
+<a href="https://vanilla-solitaire.vercel.app/">Live Site</a>

-This was an independent project created to utilize the HTML5 Drag and Drop API.
+An independent project created to utilize the HTML5 Drag and Drop API.
 The application was designed with minimal JavaScript and isdesigned to mimic a tabletop game of single-draw solitare.
 Placement logic has been minimized so that users can explore their own version of the classic card game.

 ### Site Preview